oneloveipfs/ipfsVideoUploader/docs/ResumableUploads.md

 # Resumable Uploads API

-`ipfsVideoUploader` uses [tus](https://tus.io) protocol for resumable video uploads, which handles chunked file uploads over HTTPS.
+OneLoveIPFS uploader uses [tus](https://tus.io) protocol for resumable video uploads, which handles chunked file uploads over HTTPS.
 The results of the file upload is stored in an upload register, which may be retrieved over `/uploadStat` Socket IO endpoint.

 ## Server installation